*All school trips and activities are subject to the latest government guidelines regarding the coronavirus pandemic.

 Some people will say there won’t be any or much of a challenge but believe me there is!
 Once you have completed them or at least given them a try, you will be very proud of what you have managed to achieve which will increase your confident in yourself.
 I found building our Tyrolean crossing a challenge as I was worried if I didn’t do it right it could impact the rest of the team if it failed, or that others may laugh at me.
 But I pushed myself and told myself I could to it and as a team we supported each other.
 I was so proud of my team!

 Before leaving the school, I was very excited but very nervous because I was not very good at eating food away from home.
-This made me wonder if I would be able to cope being away from home on the 48 hour challenge and if it would affect the activities we had do to.
+This made me wonder if I would be able to cope being away from home on the Year 7 Adventure Challenge and if it would affect the activities we had do to.
 However, as we arrived me and my friends were laughing and joking with each other, talking about all the cool things we would be doing.
 The nerves, although still there, had eased a little bit.
 Sitting in for a briefing of what we’d be doing over the few days we were there, being shown where we would be sleeping, and having the chance to speak with our house leaders calmed me even more.
 By teatime, I was that relaxed I managed to eat, I didn’t even think about it.

 ~ Jayden Cook (Farwell)

 The things I liked most about the Year 7 Adventure Challenge was being with my friends doing the activities.
 The food was amazing.
 I think the most challenging thing for me was getting ready in the morning on time.
 I can’t remember how far i walked but it was mostly fun and the view was amazing and definitely worth it!
 At first I didn’t want to go because I didn’t know what it was going to be like but I went anyway and really enjoyed it.